Sue Conley (politician): Early life and career

-Conley was born in Galesburg, Illinois, and moved to Janesville, Wisconsin, with her parents in 1971.
+Sue Conley was born Sue Seibert in Galesburg, Illinois, in February 1960.
+As a child, she moved with her parents to Janesville, Wisconsin, in 1971, where she was raised and educated.
+She graduated from Janesville's Joseph A. Craig High School and went on to attend the University of Wisconsin–Whitewater and Blackhawk Technical College.

 Conley became involved in nonprofit management in the Janesville community and was executive director of the Rock County YWCA, and later, from 2002 through 2014, with the Community Foundation of Southern Wisconsin.
 She retired in 2014, but continued to volunteer and offer her advice within the community, and served as interim executive director for several organizations over the next six years, including HealthNet of Rock County, KANDU Industries, and the UW–Rock County Foundation.

 Political career

 Conley was elected to the Janesville city council in April 2017, and was reelected in 2019.
 At the start of the 2020–2021 session, Conley was elected President of the City Council.

 In February 2020, Janesville's state representative, Debra Kolste, announced she would not seek a fifth term in the Wisconsin State Assembly in the 2020 election.
 Conley and Kolste were friends, and Conley had already been contemplating a run for higher office.
 With Kolste's endorsement, Conley entered the 2020 campaign.
 Conley was able to avoid a primary contest and secured the Democratic nomination unopposed.
 In the general election, she faced Republican former city councilmember DuWayne Severson; Libertarian hopeful Reese Wood had intended to run, but failed to secure enough valid signatures to appear on the ballot.
 During the campaign, Conley emphasized the need for redistricting reform, endorsing the so-called Iowa model of redistricting, utilizing a nonpartisan commission.
 In the general election, Conley defeated Severson with 60% of the vote.